NAL-i5K/genomics-workspace/sphinx_doc/index.rst

 Welcome to i5k_doc's documentation!
 ===================================

-This is my introduction to this project
+This is our introduction to this project.

-Requirements

-My project depend on xxx

-Contents:

 .. toctree::
    :maxdepth: 3